Use group programming settings to customize how work authored by multiple people is credited and visualized in Flow.

 - Click the Group programming tab on the Configurations page.

 Note: Flow only applies group programming setting changes to new incoming data.
-It doesn't reprocess old data automatically.
-For this reason, it’s best to enable group programming before importing your repos.
+It doesn't reprocess old data automatically, so it’s best to enable group programming before importing your repos.

 If you import a repo before enabling group programming, the previously imported data won’t have the new settings applied.